amaningkwartengrebecca-eng/Cashflow-Survival-Days/README.md

 > ⚠️ **Important:** Make sure your column headers match exactly and are Lower-Case.
 The import tool looks for these specific names.
 If you need a template, here's a template can copy (just click the link): [https://docs.google.com/spreadsheets/d/1-EzsW1401O3YoyWnbz-RZSnITB-UdkKTq8Eby9Xiens/copy]

+(You should DELETE the Dummy data before usage)
 ---

 ### 🛠️ Tech Stack